irfnd/be-masakin-app/README.md

 # 🍳 Resip!
-App - Recipes Inspritation Portal!
+App - Recipes Inspiration Portal!

 A place to find inspiration for cooking recipes anywhere and anytime.